-Elon Musk has recently called out the Federal Aviation Administration for harassing his company, SpaceX, while simultaneously being lenient toward competitor Boeing.
+Elon Musk has recently called out the Federal Aviation Administration for attacking his company, SpaceX, while simultaneously being lenient toward competitor Boeing.
 Today, we will look at what has prompted such a response from Musk and the situation as it stands.

 The Situation